Podia Review Summary

 - Customers rave about the user experience and support, so it's easy to use and easy to get help

-- There are customization limitations (like typography)
+- There are customization limitations

 - Quizzes and surveys aren't built into the software